 - 1. Defects in or damage caused by or relating to the engine or any part thereof.
 (Note: The engine may be covered by warranty of the engine manufacturer.
-Please see engine manufacturer warranty for details.) - 2.
-Defects in or damage caused by or relating to the trailer or any part thereof.
+Please see engine manufacturer warranty for details.) - Defects in or damage caused by or relating to the trailer or any part thereof.
 (Note: The trailer may be covered by warranty of the trailer manufacturer.
 Please see trailer manufacturer warranty for details.) - 3.
 Covered Components of a boat that has been sold by the First Owner and the warranty transfer was not completed. - 4.
 Damage caused by, related to, or resulting from failure of components or parts which are not manufactured by Skier's Choice, including but not limited to bilge pump failure. - 5.
-The Limited Lifetime Warranty on the deck, hull, floor (excluding carpet) and stringers does not include hardware or other components fastened or adhered to the hull, deck, floor or stringers. - 6.
-Normal maintenance and upkeep relating to the boat or any part thereof, including but not limited to, alignment, adjustments, connectors, tune-ups and wear items, such as, shaft packing, belts, hoses, filters, seals, gaskets, strut bushing, etc.
+The Limited Lifetime Warranty on the deck, hull, floor (excluding carpet) and stringers does not include hardware or other components fastened or adhered to the hull, deck, floor or stringers. - Normal maintenance and upkeep relating to the boat or any part thereof, including but not limited to, alignment, adjustments, connectors, tune-ups and wear items, such as, shaft packing, belts, hoses, filters, seals, gaskets, strut bushing, etc.

 - 7. Damage to or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay in repair, improper hoisting or cradling of the boat. - 8.
 Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing and storage charges, telephone or rental charges of any type, inconveniences, loss of use, or loss of time or income. - 9.
 Equipment installed by anyone other than authorized factory personnel at the Company's production facility.
 Equipment replaced at an Authorized Moomba Facility pursuant to this warranty agreement remains under warranty until the expiration of the Limited Warranty period. - 10.
-Any boat which is: (a) used for rental or other commercial, military or industrial purposes; (b) used in boat racing, demonstrations, ski school, or similar events; (c) altered, modified, repaired or replaced so as to increase the cubic inch capacity or horsepower output of the engine and boat as originally manufactured; (d) not properly stored or maintained. - 11.Speeds, fuel consumption and other performance characteristics because they are estimated and may vary. - 12.
-Damage to or defects in paints, varnishes, gelcoat surfaces and colors, finish distortions, chrome plated or anodized finishes, floor covers and any other surface coatings. - 13.
-Gelcoat discoloration, blisters or bubbles, including, but not limited, to those which may result from a boat being left in the water for long periods of time. - 14.
-Upholstery cracks, mildew, stains or tears resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, delay in repair, use of improper cleaners or conditioners. - 15.
-Gelcoat limited warranty is not transferable to second owner and its duration is limited to one (1) year from the original purchase date. - 16.Skier's Choice reserves the right to improve its products through changes in design or material without being obligated to incorporate such changes in products of prior manufacture.
+Any boat which is: (a) used for rental or other commercial, military or industrial purposes; (b) used in boat racing, demonstrations, ski school, or similar events; (c) altered, modified, repaired or replaced so as to increase the cubic inch capacity or horsepower output of the engine and boat as originally manufactured; (d) not properly stored or maintained. - 11.
+Any boat which is: (a) repossession from a retail customer; (b) purchased at auction (bank auction, online auction, auction house, etc.); (c) purchased from a salvage yard; (d) purchased from an insurance company that obtained the product as a result of an insurance claim. - 12.
+Speeds, fuel consumption and other performance characteristics because they are estimated and may vary. - 13.
+Damage to or defects in paints, varnishes, gelcoat surfaces and colors, finish distortions, chrome plated or anodized finishes, floor covers and any other surface coatings. - 14.
+Gelcoat discoloration, blisters or bubbles, including, but not limited, to those which may result from a boat being left in the water for long periods of time. - 15.
+Upholstery cracks, mildew, stains or tears resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, delay in repair, use of improper cleaners or conditioners. - 16.Gelcoat limited warranty is not transferable to second owner and its duration is limited to one (1) year from the original purchase date. - 17.
+Any boat purchased from a dealer in another country, where the primary use of the boat will require the boat to cross an international border, except to the extent otherwise expressly provided in a separate written agreement between the First Owner and Skier's Choice. - 18.
+Skier's Choice reserves the right to improve its products through changes in design or material without being obligated to incorporate such changes in products of prior manufacture.